Are you wondering about the best way to get from Amsterdam to Rotterdam?

 Both planning tools can also show other modes of transport in addition to train services only.
 Handy if you want to plan door-to-door.

 Another great option is to plan your journeys on Google Maps.
 It has a separate tab for directions by public transport.
-I also like using Google Maps when I am on a bus to follow my journey in real-time, so I see when my stop is approaching.
+I also like using Google Maps on a bus to follow my journey in real-time, so I see when my stop is approaching.
 Apple maps now cover some transit options, but Google is still more complete.

 The Cheapest Way To Travel Between Amsterdam and Rotterdam